IBM/ibmichroot/internal/README.md

 # Builders ibmichroot (for Tony/Aaron).
-AIX rpm.rte, supporting yum rpms and createrepo rpms are copied 'directly'.
+AIX binaries, rpm.rte, supporting yum rpms and createrepo rpms are copied 'directly' from AIX toolbox downloads (unaltered).
 AIX toolbox rpms are packaged in tar files for convince similar to AIX yum_bundle_v1.tar.
-We collected all packages needed rpm, yum createrepo to provide a 'suite' experience at install.
+We collected all and tar'd packages needed rpm, yum, and createrepo to provide a 'suite' experience at install.
-Minor os400 configuration patch are added for script installation/configuration techniques required on any platform.
+Minor os400 configuration patch added for script installation/configuration techniques required on any platform.
+The steps have been documented below, so builders know exactly how tar files are built.

 *** These files are ibmichroot builders only.
 You do not need to copy to your IBM i machine. ***